Notice of HIPAA Privacy Practices

 B. Other Uses And Disclosures That Do Not Require Your Consent.
 We may use and disclose your PHI without your consent or authorization for the following reasons:

-- 2. For public health activities.
-For example, we report information about births, deaths and various diseases to governmental official in charge of collecting that information.
+- For public health activities.
+For example, we report information about births, deaths and various diseases to governmental officials in charge of collecting that information.

 • To comply with court orders or laws that we are required to follow;

 • To assist law enforcement officers with identifying or locating a suspect, fugitive, witness or missing person;

 • If you have been the victim of a crime and we determine that: (1) we have been unable to obtain your consent because of any emergency or your incapacity; (2) law enforcement officials need the information immediately to carry out their law enforcement duties; and (3) in our professional judgment disclosure to these officers is in your best interests;

 • If we suspect a patient’s death resulted from criminal conduct;